 Pronounced “K T Triple-A,” the Kings/Tulare Area Agency on Aging was created in 1965 to be the leading local authority and advocate for issues and concerns facing adults as they age.
-Intended to serve the most economically and socially needy, K/T AAA coordinates a wide range of community-based services to address the variety of needs that develop with age, whether it be Medicare counseling, home-delivered meals, writing a will, finding a caregiver, or employment, or fighting off depression.
+Intended to serve the most economically and socially at-risk, K/T AAA coordinates a wide range of community-based services to address the variety of needs that develop with age, whether it be Medicare counseling, home-delivered meals, writing a will, finding a caregiver, or employment, or fighting off depression.
 In general, if a Tulare or Kings County resident is older, at risk of institutionalization, is low income, and/or needs help in arranging for appropriate services, K/T AAA can probably help.
 Through its comprehensive database of community resources, K/T AAA can connect the aging population to a wide array of programs and services tailored to their specific needs.

 The K/T AAA also focuses on older adults' families and loved ones, including connecting families with adult day care agencies, providing occasional respite from the caregiving task, and helping to arrange power of attorney for a frail parents.
 Information on these and numerous other issues is always available, either from the K/T AAA website (www.ktaaa.org) or via the toll-free line: 1-800-321-2462.